Special functions: Special functions in number theory

 In number theory, certain special functions have traditionally been studied, such as particular Dirichlet series and modular forms.
-Almost all aspects of special function theory are reflected there, as well as some new ones, such as came out of the monstrous moonshine theory.
+Almost all aspects of special function theory are reflected there, as well as some new ones, such as came out of monstrous moonshine theory.

 Special functions of matrix arguments

 Analogues of several special functions have been defined on the space of positive definite matrices, among them the power function which goes back to Atle Selberg, the multivariate gamma function, and types of Bessel functions.

 The NIST Digital Library of Mathematical Functions has a section covering several special functions of matrix arguments.